RocketBus/clickbus-api-doc/source.md

 ## Get Trip Details [/trip]

-The resource `/trip` return all information related to a specific trip, based on a given schedule ID (check **Search** resource for more details).
+The resource `/trip` return all information related to a specific trip, based on a given schedule ID (check **Trips** resource for more details).

 ### Get Trip Details [GET]